-We were picking up a little bit of money in the Four Horsemen, but to me, that was the worst damn thing I ever did because that was really show-business and it was still dependent on us to draw money, but we were hampered in so many ways because I couldn’t do what I wanted to do because I wasn’t the boss.
-But unfortunately, a lot of people, when they think about the Anderson’s – Ole Anderson and Gene Anderson – the only thing they can come up with is the Four Horsemen and that’s unfortunate because that to me was just a piece of crap.
+We were picking up a little bit of money in the Four Horsemen, but to me, that was the worst damn thing I ever did because that was really show-business.
+It was still dependent on us to draw money, but we were hampered in so many ways.
+After all, I couldn’t do what I wanted to do because I wasn’t the boss.
+But unfortunately, a lot of people, when they think about the Anderson’s – Ole Anderson and Gene Anderson – the only thing they can come up with is the Four Horsemen, and that’s unfortunate because that to me was just a piece of crap.
 It was garbage.”

 “Ole was the one guy who didn’t fit the ‘Ric Flair’ image of the ‘limousine driving, jet flying, kiss stealing, son of a gun.’